oliver-butterley/lean-update/README.md

 ⚠️  **This action is currently in alpha version and functionality could change significantly prior to version 1 release.**

 Any input concerning desired functionality or potential problems is very welcome.
 Please open an [issue](https://github.com/oliver-butterley/lean-update/issues) or add to ongoing conversations.
+This action should be considered a sketch of an idea with potential to become something solid if the required functionality becomes clear.

 The action [attempts to update](#description-of-functionality) Lean and Mathlib.
 If an update is available then the updated version is tested.
 This allows for automatic committing of the updated project, opening PRs or opening issues.